tensorpack/tensorpack/docs/tutorial/save-load.md

 If you want to load a pre-trained model, just use the same variable names.
-If you want to re-train some layer, either rename the variables in the graph or rename/remove the variables in your loader.
+If you want to re-train some layer, either rename the variables in the graph, or rename/remove the variables in your loader.

 ## Resume Training